KioniY/7381/README.md

 - Inspired by [Assassin's Creed](https://www.ubisoft.com) for its interactive historical storytelling.
 - Influenced by [Final Fantasy XIV](https://www.finalfantasyxiv.com) for its item fragments and rewards system.
 - Inspired by [Dark Souls 3](https://www.bandainamcoent.com) for its exploration mechanics and fragmented storytelling approach.
+- Background music inspired by [Civilization VI](https://civilization.com/), enhancing the immersive atmosphere of the game.